Here are some of the things that the Parish is currently involved with

 The Parish has purchased through generous donations from the community, 4 Public Access Defibrillators and cases.
 All of these are now installed and registered with EMAS.

 After a couple of years of planning and consultation with the community the new park was opened on Maundy Thursday 2015.
-Every day since, despite the spring weather, people old and young have been enjoying the new facilities.
+Every day since, despite the weather, people old and young have been enjoying the new facilities.
 Benches and tables were installed shortly after, some of which were constructed by Men in sheds and others which have come from generous donations.